Loeb's (department store): History

 Alex Loeb was a merchant in Meridian in the late 19th century.
 Loeb emigrated from Germany to Meridian from Columbus, Mississippi to open his first store.
 Alex Loeb was the first Loeb in Meridian, brought to the United States from Germany by his brother, Simon Loeb, who preceded him in Columbus.
 Born in Bavaria, Simon Loeb arrived in Columbus in 1867.

 In 1874, he created the store with his younger brother, Julius.
 They sold dry goods, clothing, and shoes.
 Although Simon arrived in Columbus with little money, he and his brother eventually became successful merchants.

 During Meridian's "golden age" in the early 20th century, it was said that respectable railroad workers would only wear clothes from Alex Loeb's store.
 The well-dressed Loeb was a colorful character known for his white mustache, ever-present cigar, and hospitable personality; he would personally welcome each customer as he or she entered the store.
 Alex Loeb's son, Abraham Marshall Loeb, and his brother Henry S. Loeb took over the business after their father.
 The business then passed to A. Marshall Loeb's son, Robert Switzer Loeb Sr., and his brother Alexander Marshall Loeb.
-The two brothers, Robert and Alex, acquired the Marks-Rothenberg Co. department store on 6th Street during the 1970s and ran the business until the late 1970s when the company was sold to Zale Corporation.
+The two brothers, Robert and Alex, acquired the Marks-Rothenberg Co. department store on 6th Street during the 1970s and ran the business until the late 1970s when the company was sold to a national retail chain.

-In the year 1988, Robert S. Loeb Jr. returned to Meridian after working as a buyer at Parisian department store in Birmingham, Alabama.
+In the year 1987, Robert S. Loeb Jr. returned to Meridian after working as a buyer at Parisian department store in Birmingham, Alabama.
+When Robert S. Loeb Jr. returned to his native Meridian to open a men's clothing store, he was guided, in part, by a business philosophy espoused by his great-grandfather a century earlier, which was to offer customers quality merchandise, prompt attention, and a big dose of Southern hospitality.
 It was Robert's vision to bring the clothing tradition back to Meridian.
 Today, Loeb's is operated by Robert S. Loeb Jr., and the business continues on Front Street in Downtown Meridian.
 Under Robert Jr.'s leadership, the business model has transformed into an outdoor and lifestyle-inspired store.